 Umbilical cord stem cells are currently used to treat over 80 different blood and immune diseases, including leukaemia, neuroblastoma, and sickle cell anaemia.

 However, the most exciting developments are in the field of regenerative medicine.
 Researchers and clinicians are investigating the application of umbilical cord stem cells for a huge range of conditions in thousands of clinical trials worldwide.
-These include many diseases that are likely to impact almost all of us as we age, such as stroke, heart disease and arthritis.
+These include common diseases such as stroke, heart disease and arthritis.

 It is now forecast that 1 in 3 people alive today will require a regenerative therapy at some point in their lifetime, so idea is that your child would have their own stem cell sample available to support their health in later life.